prisma/prisma1/README.md

 ![](https://imgur.com/zkN1wWT.png)

+## GraphQL Database

+The most important component in the Graphcool Framework is the GraphQL Database:

+ - Query, mutate & stream data via GraphQL CRUD API
+ - Define and evolve your data model using GraphQL SDL

+ If you have used the Graphcool Backend as a Service before, you are already familiar with the benefits of the GraphQL Database.

+The CRUD API comes out of the box with advanced features such as pagination, expressive filters and nested mutations.
+These features are implemented within an effecient data-loader engine, to ensure the best possible performance.

 ## Deployment

-Graphcool services can be deployed with [Docker](https://docker.com/) or the [Graphcool Cloud](http://graphcool-v3.netlify.com/cloud).
+Graphcool services can be deployed with [Docker](https://docker.com/) or the [Graphcool Cloud](http://graph.cool/cloud).

 ### Docker